Cronocide/home_publisher/README.md

 ## Justification

-This is only public because I'm too lazy to clone from a private repo right now.
+This is a public mirror of the private repository.